trentearl/gulp-css-url-adjuster/README.md

 gulp-css-url-adjuster
 =====================

-## Please consider using gulp-rework
+# Notice: This package is no longer maintained.
+Please consider using gulp-rework

 https://github.com/sindresorhus/gulp-rework